sanjay-dilip/Data-Science-Projects/README.md

 Dataset: MovieLens

-Objective: To analyse the users data, ratings data, and the movies data gathered, and to gather insights from them
+Objective: To analyse the 'users' data, 'ratings' data, and the 'movies' data obtained, and to gather insights from them

 Key Insights: